FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_ConnectDirectTransferSites.md

 ### Create a Connect:Direct transfer site

 In the transfer site definition, select Connect:Direct as Transfer Protocol.
-For more information, see <a href="../t_st_transfersites" class="MCXref xref">Manage transfer sites</a>.
-To create a Connect:Direct transfer site from a template, see <a href="../../../c_st_advancedaccountadministration/c_st_sitetemplates/t_st_usesitetemplate" class="MCXref xref">Use a site template to define a transfer site</a>.
+For more information, see [Manage transfer sites](../t_st_transfersites).
+To create a Connect:Direct transfer site from a template, see [Use a site template to define a transfer site](../../../c_st_advancedaccountadministration/c_st_sitetemplates/t_st_usesitetemplate).

 The following table describes the Connect:Direct protocol options for a transfer site: